ibexa/documentation-developer/docs/releases/ibexa_dxp_v4.2.md

 ### Repeatable migration steps

-Data migration now offers [repeatable migrations steps](https://doc.ibexa.co/en/4.2/guide/data_migration/importing_data/#repeatable-steps), especially useful when creating large amounts of data, for example for testing.
+Data migration now offers [repeatable migration steps](https://doc.ibexa.co/en/4.2/guide/data_migration/importing_data/#repeatable-steps), especially useful when creating large amounts of data, for example for testing.

 You can vary the migration values by using the iteration counter, or by generating random data by using [`FakerPHP`](https://fakerphp.github.io/).